-With regard to royal duties, although her children are not full-time royals, Anne has more than made up for her family’s share of engagements.
-Year on year, Anne is one of the family members who undertakes the most engagements, alongside her elder brother, The Prince of Wales, although she frequently beats even Charles to the top spot.
-This is incredible when you consider that at 68 and 70 respectively, Anne and Charles are both over the UK retirement age.
+With regard to royal duties, although her children are not full-time Royals, Anne has more than made up for her family’s share of engagements.
+Year on year, Anne is one of the family members who undertakes the most engagements, alongside her elder brother, The Prince of Wales – although she frequently beats even Charles to the top spot!
+This is incredible when you consider that at 68 and 70 respectively, Anne and Charles are both well over the UK retirement age.

-In addition to the sheer number of engagements, The Queen’s daughter is also one of the Royals who travels extensively for her duties.
+In addition to the sheer number of engagements, The Queen’s daughter is also one of the Royals who travels extensively on behalf of the Crown.
 In any given week, it is likely Princess Anne will be outside of London – or even England – on royal engagements, which is much appreciated throughout the UK.